-Aspiring solicitors can qualify through the solicitor apprenticeship.
+Aspiring solicitors can qualify through a solicitor apprenticeship in England.
 This provides an alternative to the traditional qualification route through university and may suit candidates who want to ‘earn as they learn’.
-As an apprentice, your training and assessments are paid for through the apprenticeship levy fund.
+As an apprentice your training and assessments are paid for through the apprenticeship levy fund.

-Some employers also offer solicitor apprenticeships to individuals who have already completed some legal training, such as a law degree, the Legal Practice Course or the Trailblazer level 3 paralegal apprenticeship.
+Some employers also offer solicitor apprenticeships to individuals who have already completed some legal training.
+This could be a law degree, the Legal Practice Course or the Trailblazer level 3 paralegal apprenticeship.
 These candidates also need to complete all the elements of the SQE.
-However, depending on their experience and skills, they may not take the full 5 to 6 years.
+However, depending on their experience and skills they may not take the full 5 to 6 years.

-There is detailed information on apprenticeships on the GOV.UK website, where you can also search and apply for apprenticeships in England.
+Go to GOV.UK for more information on apprenticeships.
+You can also search and apply for apprenticeships available in England.